Looking for the best data center locations? Iceland has been ranked as the best and as the safest location for data centers in the world.

 Proximity is a word used in the datacenter arena.
 It is all about the closeness of the datacenter to the end-user, measured in time data travels.
 With the new subsea cable connecting Iceland to Ireland, scheduled to be finalized in 2022, Iceland becomes a Dublin suburb, Europe’s data center capital.
 The country already has two connections to Europe: FARICE-1, which connects Iceland and the United Kingdom, and DANICE, connecting it to Denmark.
 Situated on the axis between the American and European continents, Iceland has a superior strategic global position to provide secure and resilient low-latency global connectivity.

 Fast construction to efficient operations

 Iceland has a proven history of mobilizing large workforces to ensure efficient and quality work on large-scale builds.
-Our campus at Blönduós was constructed over a nine-month timeframe from greenfield to full operations and the first data hall building was operational in just over 3 months.
-The natural climate conditions in Iceland significantly reduces the cost of cooling, thus making operations super efficient.
+Our campus at Blönduós was constructed over a nine-month timeframe from greenfield to full operations.
+The natural climate conditions in Iceland significantly reduces the cost of cooling, thus making operations super economical.